schenlap/winwing_fcu/README.md

 # winwing_fcu
-A X-Plane plugin for winwing fcu
+A X-Plane plugin for winwing fcu for ToLISS Airbus A319

+Tested with XP11